-The Mental Health Counseling Program, located in the College of Pharmacy and Health Sciences, prepares professional counselors in four master's level tracks; 1.)
+The School of Mental Health Counseling, located in the College of Pharmacy & Health Sciences, prepares professional counselors in four master's level tracks; 1.)
 Marriage, Couples, and Family Counseling; 2.)
 Clinical Mental Health Counseling; 3.)
-Clinical Pastoral Therapy; and 4).
-School Counseling.
+Clinical Pastoral Therapy; and 4) School Counseling.
 The Marriage, Couples, and Family Counseling track, as well as the Clinical Mental Health Counseling track, have been accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
-The School Counseling Track will be seeking accreditation by the Council for Accreditation of Counseling and Related Educational Programs (CACREP) once the first cohort graduates.
+The school counseling track is preparing to submit documents for accreditation approval.